robertostling/eflomal/README.md

 `--target-prefix-len`, `--target-suffix-len` options.
 In other words, you should be able to pass a raw wordlist to it.

+## Generating priors

+If you have word alignments from, say, a large dataset you can use these to generate priors (for use with `align.py` with the `--priors` option) using the `makepriors.py` script.
+Assuming you have produced alignments for the file `en-sv` into `en-sv.a`, you an generate `en-sv.priors` using:

+    makepriors.py -i en-sv -a en-sv.a --priors en-sv.priors

+Now, if you have another file to align, `en-sv.small`, simply use:

+    align.py -i en-sv.small --priors en-sv.priors ... [other options]

 ## Output data format

 The alignment output contains the same number of lines as the input files,